jplewa/Fortran-AGH/projekty/projekt1/README.md

 in your Julia console.

 ### Testing
-Tests of Gauss-Jordan matrix elimination can be run with:
+Tests of the Gauss-Jordan matrix elimination algorithm can be run with:
 ```
 make tests
 ```